wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ![image](./media/image-05.gif)

-1. Since we provisioned a new instance of DocumentDB, there are no records in the database.
+1. Since we provisioned a new instance of CosmosDB, there are no records in the database.
 We will generate some sample data using the shared API.
 It has a route that can be accessed at any time to create or reset the documents in your collection.
 In the browser, add the following to your API URL to generate sample documents.

     >
     > Add `/incidents/sampledata` to the end of your API URL.